boguszpawlowski/ComposeCalendar/README.md

 Apart from the default calendar, there is also a week calendar, which shows a single week at a time.
 It can be used in the same way as the default calendar, and has the same customization options.

 ## KotlinX DateTime
-As the core of the library is built on `java.time` library, on Android it requires to use [core libary desugaring](https://developer.android.com/studio/write/java8-support) to be able to access it's API.
+As the core of the library is built on `java.time` library, on Android SDK < 26 it requires to use [core libary desugaring](https://developer.android.com/studio/write/java8-support) to access it's API.
 As a result it's features may be unavailable to some project built around different date-time libraries (e.g. kotlinx-datetime).
 Although the project wont be migrating from `java.time`, as it's the best suited for it, there is a separate `kotlinx-datetime` artifact for those who need to use the library from a codebase based on it.
 It doesn't consist of a separate version of `ComposeCalendar` features, but offers a small bunch of utilities, that will enable you to create your own wrapper, as briefly presented in `KotlinDateTimeSample`.
 If the provided functionality, doesn't match your use-case, please submit an issue.

 ## License